oneboyfromife/Demiladeala/README.md

 Frontend Developer with experience in JavaScript, Typescript, and Responsive Web Design.

-🔭 I’m currently working on Chakra UI Svelte
+🔭 I’m currently working on

 🌱 I’m currently learning Typescript, Javascript and Next js